vincentfusco/tt06_555/README.md

 # An Open-Source 555 Timer #

 ## About ##
 This circuit emulates the functionality of the classic 555-Timer IC.
-It was designed using entirely open-source tools and taped-out in the Skywater 130nm CMOS process for less than $250.00.
+It was designed using entirely open-source tools and taped-out in the Skywater 130nm CMOS process for less than $250.00 through [TinyTapeout](https://app.tinytapeout.com/shuttles/tt06).

 ## Why ##